bhanugandluru/Grocery-shop/README.md

 ShopSmart - Your Digital Grocery Store (GroceryShop)

 Full Stack Development with MERN

 Digital Grocery Store is an online e-commerce platform designed to simplify the process of buying groceries.
 It provides a user-friendly interface for customers to browse products and manage their shopping cart, and a dedicated dashboard for administrators to manage inventory.

 📂 Project Features

-✅ Role-based Access for Customers & Administrators
+. ✅ Role-based Access for Customers & Administrators

-✅ Full Product Management (Create, Read, Update, Delete) by Admins
+. ✅ Full Product Management (Create, Read, Update, Delete) by Admins

-✅ Dynamic Shopping Cart for all users
+. ✅ Dynamic Shopping Cart for all users

-✅ Secure User Authentication with JSON Web Tokens (JWT)
+. ✅ Secure User Authentication with JSON Web Tokens (JWT)

-✅ Responsive UI built with React
+. ✅ Responsive UI built with React

 🛠 Tech Stack

+.
 Frontend: React

+.
 Backend: Node.js, Express.js

+.
 Database: MongoDB

 📁 Project Folder Structure
-Your project is organized with the backend in the root and the frontend in a separate folder.

 ├── frontend      # React Frontend Application
 ├── controllers   # Express Backend Logic